Current constraints on the minimally extended varying speed of light model through the cosmic distance duality relation: Introduction

 A possible route to verify the consistency of the $\Lambda$CDM model is to study a possible violation of the cosmic distance duality (CDDR) \cite{ELLIS}, as it corresponds to one of the key relations in cosmology, and is closely related to Etherington's theorem.
 This relation connects two measures of cosmic distance for an astronomical object: the luminosity distance $D_{\text{L}}$ and the angular diameter distance $D_{\text{A}}$, in a spacetime described by a metric theory of gravity where the number of photons is conserved as they travel along null geodesic, which reads

 with $z$ representing the redshift of the astronomical object.

 There are several possibilities for a violation of the CDDR.
 Among them, we have non-conservation of the number of photons due to coupling to particles beyond the standard particle physics model, absorption of dust \cite{Csaki:2001yk,Bassett:2003zw,Lima:2011ye}, photons not traveling along null geodesics \cite{Schuller:2017dfj,Schneider:2017tuk}, as well as varying fundamental constants such as the fine-structure constant~\cite{Goncalves:2019xtc,Bora:2020sws} and the speed of light~\cite{Ellis:2007ah} -- for a broad review on this topic, we refer the interested reader to~\cite{Uzan:2024ded}.

+As a general perspective, the possible violations mentioned arise from the violation of any physical mechanisms behind the CDDR, those assumptions are basically that many geometric properties are invariant under transposition between observer and source.
+Those results can be proven under the FLRW cosmology, in a Riemannian spacetime and with light travelling on null geodesics~\cite{ELLIS}.
 Hence, observational tests of the CDDR constitutes a crucial probe of the standard model, as well as of fundamental physics.